dimonge/CarND-LaneLines-P1/finding-lane-lines-on-the-road.md

 ### Pipeline

-###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 I started by transforming the image using the grayscale transform function to convert the image to one color.
 Then we applied the Gaussian Noise kernel to blur the images.

 [gray image]: ./gray_result/output_whiteCarLaneSwitch.jpg